DANCING PANDAS

 In addition to deforestation, chimps also face the horrific danger of poaching.
 In the last six years, over 14,000 chimpanzees have been lost to the illegal wildlife trade, with one chimpanzee being poached every four hours to satisfy the sick and illegal consumer demand.

-Papaye-France: Rescue Chimps Sanctuary
+Papaye-France: Chimpanzee Sanctuary Cameroon

-A rescued chimp family at the Pongo Songo Chimp Island
+A rescued chimp family at the Pongo Songo Chimp Island – Chimpanzee Sanctuary Cameroon

 The Papaye Association’s rehabilitation program plays a crucial role in providing care for orphaned and injured chimpanzees.
 The program focuses on rehabilitating these primates, teaching them essential survival skills and fostering their social development, with the ultimate goal of releasing them back into the wild of the Pongo Songo Chimp Island.